SAP/terraform-provider-btp/docs/resources/subaccount.md

 - `description` (String) A description of the subaccount for customer-facing UIs.
 - `labels` (Map of Set of String) Set of words or phrases assigned to the subaccount.
 - `parent_id` (String) The GUID of the subaccount’s parent entity.
 If the subaccount is located directly in the global account (not in a directory), then this is the GUID of the global account.
-- `subdomain` (String) The subdomain that becomes part of the path used to access the authorization tenant of the subaccount.
-Must be unique within the defined region and cannot be changed after the subaccount has been created.

 ### Read-Only